Starciad/StellarDuelist/README.md

 # Frequently Asked Questions

 Have a question about the project?
-Check the [F.A.Q.](FAQ.md) (under construction) to see if it has already been answered!
+Check the [F.A.Q.](FAQ.md) to see if it has already been answered!

 # Contributions